 Should you be taking collagen or not?

-As with many nutrition trends, collagen has likely been over-hyped in the media.
-Despite some promising results in small research studies, it remains uncertain whether the benefits found were specifically from a collagen supplement or if adequate protein intake would have achieved similar results.
+Collagen supplementation may be useful for certain populations; however, as with many nutrition trends, its broad benefit has likely been over-hyped in the media.
+Despite promising results in small research studies, it remains uncertain whether the benefits found were specifically from a collagen supplement or if adequate protein intake would have achieved similar results.
 Additionally, it’s important to reiterate that we cannot decide what collagen peptides will be used for in the body.
 While supplementation may not be harmful, adequate protein intake (from plant and/or animal sources) should provide enough amino acids to synthesize sufficient collagen without the need for a supplement.
 If you have trouble getting enough protein in your diet, find a registered dietitian in your area to help you seek food options that work best for you.